Undivided Resources

 How long can a child receive early intervention services?

 When going through private insurance, a child can get services as long as they are medically necessary and your child qualifies based on insurance.
-With Regional Center, early intervention is until the age of 3.
+With state early intervention programs, services are provided until the age of 3.
 After this, your child would continue services through the school district.
-However, children over 3 can still be eligible for Regional Center services if they have a qualifying developmental disability that is expected to continue indefinitely and that constitutes a substantial disability.

 Questions to ask yourself